Tony Lockett: Life outside football

 After retiring, Lockett purchased a rural property near Bowral in the Southern Highlands of New South Wales and moved there with his wife Vicki and four daughters.

-In a 2014 interview he dismissed the idea that he had become a recluse since retiring, stating that he was simply enjoying the quiet life of an ex-footballer.
+In a 2014 interview, he dismissed the idea that he had become a recluse since retiring, stating that he was simply enjoying the quiet life of an ex-footballer.

 The move to Sydney, and the relative anonymity that came with it, appeared to soften Lockett.
 He even appeared in various television commercials, including Advanced Hair and Lowes Menswear (in Sydney).
 While at a taping session for a Lowes commercial, Lockett engaged in a friendly wrestling match with former amateur rugby player Adrian "Ace" Mueller, who was at the time working for Lowes corporate division.
 According to some reports, the friendly wrestle developed into something quite competitive, with Lockett pinning Mueller (an exponent of the Israeli self-defence system Krav Maga).

-Lockett appeared with Stephen Curry and Dave Lawson in a Toyota Memorable Moments advertisement which takes a lighthearted look at some moments in his career such as the piglet "Pluga", "One Tony Lockett", "That Point" and his 1,300th goal (including the pitch invasion).
+Lockett appeared with Stephen Curry and Dave Lawson in a Toyota Memorable Moments advertisement that takes a lighthearted look at some memorable moments in his career such as the piglet "Pluga", "One Tony Lockett", "That Point" and his 1,300th goal (including the pitch invasion).

 Lockett is also well known for his interest in greyhound racing.

 Lockett has competed in the gruelling Finke Desert Race in the open motorcycle class since 2008, and for the over-45s subcategory on many occasions between 2011 and 2019, riding in 2017, 2018, and 2019 by using his KTM 500 EXC.

-In 2017, Lockett made a surprise decision to return to the Sydney Swans as a part-time goal-kicking and forwards coach.
+In 2017, Lockett made a surprise decision to return to the Sydney Swans as a part-time goalkicking and forwards coach.

 Nickname

-Lockett's father, Howard, inherited the nickname "Plugger" from his own father who used to "plug around" in the garden.
-Howard Lockett, who himself played 500 games of country football, then saw it fit to pass down the nickname once more to his son, and it became synonymous with his large size.
+Lockett's father, Howard, inherited the nickname "Plugger" from his own father, who used to "plug around" in the garden.
+Howard Lockett, who himself played 500 games of country football, then saw it fit to pass down the nickname once more to his son, and it serendipitously became synonymous with his large size.

-In Round 18, 1993, in a match at the Sydney Cricket Ground between St Kilda (then Lockett's club) and Sydney (his future club), a piglet (being a reference to Lockett's build) was released by a member of the Sydney crowd onto the ground (with the wrongly spelled nickname "Pluga" and Lockett's playing number of "4" spray-painted onto it) before being tackled to the ground and removed by Sydney Swans player Darren Holmes.
+In Round 18, 1993, in a match at the Sydney Cricket Ground between St Kilda (then Lockett's club) and Sydney (his future club), a piglet (being a reference to Lockett's portly build) was released by a member of the Sydney crowd onto the ground (with the wrongly spelled nickname "Pluga" and Lockett's playing number of "4" spray-painted onto it) before being tackled to the ground and removed by Sydney Swans player Darren Holmes.
 The Channel Seven commentary of the incident had the famous exclamation of "There's a pig at full-forward!" from commentator Sandy Roberts.
-Lockett was actually absent from the match due to injury.
+Lockett was actually absent from the match due to injury, which may have stimulated the idea for the prank in the first place as a joke replacement.
+A man named Mark claimed to be behind the prank and came forward on SEN1116 in 2017, 24 years after the fact.